-Diversity: The current student body represents 48 states and 37 countries.
-Eighty-two percent of students are from out of state.
+Diversity: The current student body represents 50 states and 37 countries; 82% of students are from out of state.

 Intercollegiate Athletics: High Point University Panthers compete in NCAA Division I athletics in the Big South Conference.
 HPU sponsors 16 intercollegiate sports and 26 club sports.

-Men’s Teams: Baseball, basketball, cross-country, golf, indoor track, lacrosse, soccer, track & field
+Men’s Teams: Baseball, basketball, cross-country, golf, indoor and outdoor track, lacrosse, soccer

-Women’s Teams: Basketball, cross-country, golf, indoor track, lacrosse, soccer, track & field, volleyball
+Women’s Teams: Basketball, cross-country, golf, indoor and outdoor track, lacrosse, soccer, volleyball

-Club Sports: Men’s baseball, basketball, Brazilian jiu jitsu, cross-country, golf, ice hockey, IHSA equestrian, lacrosse, rowing, running, soccer, swimming, tennis, and volleyball; women’s basketball, Brazilian jiu jitsu, cross-country, field hockey, golf, ice hockey, IHSA equestrian, lacrosse, rowing, running, soccer, softball, swimming, tennis, and volleyball
+Club Sports: Men’s baseball, basketball, Brazilian jiujitsu, golf, ice hockey, IHSA equestrian, lacrosse, paintball, rowing, running, soccer, swimming, tennis, Ultimate Frisbee, and volleyball; Women’s basketball, Brazilian jiujitsu, field hockey, golf, IHSA equestrian, lacrosse, paintball, rowing, running, soccer, softball, swimming, tennis, Ultimate Frisbee, and volleyball

 Study Abroad: Semester-long, month-long, and summer programs are available in Argentina, Australia, Austria, Czech Republic, Ecuador, Fiji, France, Germany, India, Italy, Japan, Russia, South Africa, Spain, and the United Kingdom.

-Involvement: With more than 100 clubs and activities, including choral groups, band, fraternities and sororities, professional organizations for majors, publications, a radio station, religious organizations, service organizations, student government, and special interest groups (multicultural, political, etc.), students never lack things to do.
+Involvement: More than 100 clubs and activities, including choral groups, band, fraternities and sororities, professional organizations for majors, publications, a radio station, religious organizations, service organizations, student government, and special-interest groups (multicultural, political, etc.)

 Scholarships: Presidential Scholarships are awarded annually to qualified freshmen.
 Scholarships range from $2,000–$20,000.